-On 29 August 2012 ("Policy A") and 18 September 2013 ("Policy B"), the Company entered into life insurance policies with an insurance company on Ms Fung Pik Mei.
+On 29 August 2012 ("Policy A") and 18 September 2013 ("Policy B"), the Company entered into life insurance policies with an insurance company for Ms. Fung Pik Mei.
 Under the policies, the beneficiary and policies holder is the Company.
 The Company is required to pay an upfront payment for the policies.
 The Company may request a partial surrender or full surrender of the policies at any time and receive cash back based on the value of the policies at the date of withdrawal, which is determined by the gross premium paid at inception plus accumulated guaranteed interest earned and minus insurance premium charged (the "Cash Value").
 If such withdrawal is made at any time during the first to the thirty-fifth policy year for Policy A and the first to the thirty-forth policy year for Policy B, as appropriate, a pre-determined specified surrender charge would be imposed.

-The prepayment of life insurance premium is amortised to profit or loss over the insured period and the deposit placed is carried at amortised cost using the effective interest method.
 The deposit paid for the life insurance policies carry guaranteed interests at interest rates ranging from 2.0% to 4.0% plus a premium determined by the insurance company during the tenures of the policies.
-The effective interest rate on initial recognition was determined by discounting the estimated future cash receipts through the expected life of the insurance policies, excluding the financial effect of surrender charge.